11 Reasons Why Women Love Men

 #11 He Doesn't Pay Any Attention to the Directive, "My Eyes Are Up Here."

-I remember going to the hair salon with a dear love.
-After I was cut and styled, I presented my fantastic haircut to him, angling my head just so.
+One weekend, my dear love came along to the hair salon with me.
+After I was cut and styled, I presented my beautiful haircut to him, angling my head just so.
 But his eyes were focused, well…down there, around the hip area, to be more specific.
 "Hey!"
-I said, "My hair cut is up here, on my head."
-He grinned wickedly and said something like, “Yes my darling, but it all goes together so well.”
+I said, "My haircut is up here, on my head."
+He grinned wickedly and said, “Yes my darling, but it all goes together so well.”

-Frankly, that was the silliest thing I’d ever heard and I secretly loved it, though I put my hands on my hips in an unsuccessful show of disapproval.
-There was only one thing left to do...we both laughed and went in for the kiss.
-I guess we must have put on a little show for the receptionists, who were grinning like Cheshire cats.
-Yes indeed, I am personally grateful for any loving man who doesn't pay the slightest attention to useless, politically correct, unexciting directives.
-We women would be bored to tears if he did.
+Frankly, that was the craziest thing I’d ever heard and I secretly loved it, though I put my hands on my hips in an unsuccessful show of disapproval.
+There was only one thing left to do... we both laughed and went in for the kiss.
+We may have put on a little show for the receptionists, who were grinning like Cheshire cats afterward.

 #10 Men Are More Romantic Than Women (Who Knew?)

 Sociologists have studied romance: Their research has determined that men are more romantic than women, though women are more sensitive.
 Sociologists don’t know why this is so.
 For example, men are more apt to write beautiful poetry about their overwhelming feelings of love for a woman.
-Also, a man in love will rack his brain for a unique way to propose marriage, not to mention; men are the ones who buy flowers, chocolates, and tickets to pricey concerts.
+Also, a man in love will rack his brain for a unique way to propose marriage, not to mention; men are the ones who buy flowers, chocolates, and tickets to pricey getaways.

-If you listen to most love songs written by men, you can’t help but note how sweetly idealistic they are, like when Jason Mraz sings, "I won't give up on love, even if the skies get rough....When I look into your eyes, it's like watching the night sky."
+If you listen to most love songs written by men, you cannot help but realize how sweetly idealistic they are, like when Jason Mraz sings, "I won't give up on love, even if the skies get rough....When I look into your eyes, it's like watching the night sky."
 Sigh.
 A man who sticks around through thick and thin and who thinks his lover resembles the night sky?
 Does it get any better than that?

 Most Romantic Places, Phrases and Nationalities